serokell/importify/README.md

 ## Installation

-Installation process assumes that you have already installed and configured `stack` build tool.
+Installation process assumes that you have already installed and configured the `stack` build tool.
 Currently `importify` works only with projects built with `stack`.

-Perform the next steps before driving:
+Perform the following steps before driving:

 ```bash
 $ git clone https://github.com/serokell/importify.git  # 1.
 Clone repository locally